ckbrewer33/directiveSamples/README.md

-# directiveSamples
+# Directive amples
 A demonstration of some Angular 1 directives

-- Restric attribute
+- Restrict attribute
 - Isolate scope